andijakl/ParentActivityPlanner/README.md

 ## Deployment

-This project can be deployed using different methods.
-The `next.config.ts` is currently set up for Server-Side Rendering (SSR) or a hybrid approach.
-If you wish to deploy as a static site, you'll need to enable `output: 'export'` in `next.config.ts`.

-### Option 1: SSR with Firebase Hosting and Cloud Functions (Recommended for full features)
+This project uses dynamic routes (e.g., `/activities/[id]`) and therefore **cannot** be deployed using Next.js static export (`output: 'export'`).
+You need a hosting provider that supports Next.js Server-Side Rendering (SSR) or Incremental Static Regeneration (ISR).

+**Recommended Deployment Options:**

+*   **Vercel (Recommended for Next.js):** Vercel is the platform built by the creators of Next.js and offers seamless deployment.
+Connect your Git repository, and Vercel will handle the build and deployment automatically.
+*   **Netlify:** Netlify also provides excellent support for Next.js applications, including SSR and ISR features.
-For SSR, you'll typically deploy your Next.js app to Cloud Functions and use Firebase Hosting to serve it.
+*   **Firebase Hosting + Cloud Functions (SSR):** You can deploy the Next.js application as a Node.js server within a Firebase Cloud Function and use Firebase Hosting to serve the function.
+This requires more setup than Vercel or Netlify.
+*   **Other Node.js Hosting:** Platforms like Google Cloud Run, AWS Lambda, Heroku, or DigitalOcean can host the Next.js Node.js server.

+**Example Setup: Firebase Hosting + Cloud Functions (SSR)**

+This is a more involved setup compared to Vercel/Netlify.

+1.  **Ensure `output: 'export'` is NOT in `next.config.ts`:** The `next.config.ts` should *not* contain the `output: 'export'` line.

-1.  **Initialize Firebase Functions:**
+2.  **Initialize Firebase Functions:**
     ```bash
     firebase init functions
     ```
     *   Choose TypeScript.
     *   Install dependencies with npm when prompted.
+    *   Structure your functions code to serve the Next.js app (refer to Firebase documentation for deploying Next.js apps).
+You might need a `functions/src/index.ts` that imports and runs your Next.js server.

-2.  **Initialize Firebase Hosting (if not already done for SSR):**
+3.  **Initialize Firebase Hosting (if not already done):**
     ```bash
     firebase init hosting
     ```
     *   Select "Use an existing project".
-    *   For your public directory, you can point it to a placeholder or leave it as `public` initially.
-The main serving will be handled by the function rewrite.
+    *   Point to a public directory (e.g., `public`).
+Static assets handled by Next.js itself can go here, but the main serving happens via the function.
-    *   Configure as a single-page app: No (unless you have specific SPA parts not handled by Next.js SSR).
+    *   Configure as a single-page app: No.
-    *   Set up automatic builds with GitHub: Optional.

-3.  **Modify `firebase.json` for SSR:**
+4.  **Modify `firebase.json` for SSR Rewrite:**
-    Your `firebase.json` should look something like this to rewrite all requests to your Next.js Cloud Function:
+    Update your `firebase.json` to rewrite all requests to your Cloud Function:
     ```json
     {
       "hosting": {
-        "public": "public", // Or your chosen static assets folder, if any
+        "public": "public", // Or your chosen static assets folder
         "ignore": [
           "firebase.json",
           "**/.*",